harnen/p2p-service-discovery/doc/design.md

 When building a distributed application, it is often desirable to restrict the search to participants which provide a certain service.
 A simple solution to this problem would be to simply split up the network and require participation in many smaller application-specific networks.
 However, such networks are hard to bootstrap and also more vulnerable to attacks which could isolate nodes.
 To this end, in Discv5 Topics are introduced.
-This way a single network can support multiple services advertisement differentiated by a Topic index.
+Topics can be considered as identifiers for a specific service.
+This way a single network can support multiple services advertisement at the same time differentiated by a Topic index.
+Any user of the network can be used to participate in the service discovery, even if it does not support the service, making it more resilient and efficient for non popular topics, compared with having independent service discovery networks for each topic.

 The topic advertisement subsystem indexes participants by their provided services.
 A node's provided services are identified by arbitrary strings called 'topics'.